I'm not tech support.

 However, folks who read what I’ve written sometimes email me or leave comments asking me to help them with problems they’re having with something I’ve written about.
 In the past, my reaction was to write back and try to help them.
 Why?
 Again, it was a matter of giving back and sharing what I know.

-When someone writes asking for help, I have to turn them down.
+When someone emails asking for help, I have to turn them down.
 Why?
 Two reasons.

 First, time.
 I don’t have a lot of it and that’s not going to change for the foreseeable future.

 Second, I’m a writer, not tech support.
 Just because I wrote about something doesn’t make me the expert on it.
 Or even an expert.
-Chances are, I can’t help you with your problem if only because a) I’ve never run into that problem before, and b) I might no longer use that particular piece of software.
+Chances are, I can’t help you with your problem because a) I’ve never run into that problem before, and b) I might no longer use that software or device or service.

-I hope that I’ve become knowledgeable while writing about something, but there are others out there who definitely know more about it than I do.
+There are others out there who definitely know more about those things than I do.
 Like the person or team that created the software.

-So, next time email the developer or check an online forum.
+When you need help, email the developer or check an online forum.
 I’ll be too busy to give you a hand.
-I’ll be banging away at my keyboard, probably trying to beat a deadline.